Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Key Findings Guidelines

 \end{itemize}

-In conclusion, our experimental findings underscore the need for developing compression strategies that strike a balance between compression efficiency and robustness against adversarial attacks.
+In conclusion, our experimental findings underscore the need to develop compression strategies that balance computational efficiency with robustness against adversarial attacks.
 Additionally, we advocate for developing and integrating defense mechanisms within the compression pipeline, similar to those used in computer vision and natural language processing tasks \cite{ye2019adversarial, du2021robustness, gourtani2024improving, zhu2022safety, goldblum2020adversarially} to produce adversarially robust compressed models suitable for deployment in software analytics tasks.